LotroHoedown/lotro-companion-doc/UserManual/LocalClientImport/main.md

 ## Import
 Start your game client.
 Select the character you want to use and enter the Middle Earth.

-Click on the 'Import from LotRO' button.
+Click on the 'Import from LotRO' button from the Misc menu.
 This will bring the window 'Import from local client'.

 ![Screenshot of import window](ImportWindow.png)